Patient Visitation Guidelines

 - All PPE donning and removal must be supervised by a clinical observer.

-All visitors are encouraged to self screen for COVID-19 symptoms prior to entering the facility.
-Anyone who has flu-like symptoms will be asked to leave and may return once recovered and 24-hours afebrile.
-If you’ve had a recent positive COVID-19 test, if you have any COVID-19 symptoms or if you have been exposed to COVID-19, please consider visiting another time.
+All visitors are encouraged to self-screen for COVID-19 or flu-like symptoms prior to entering the facility.
+If you’ve had a recent positive COVID-19 test, have any COVID-19 or flu-like symptoms or have recently been exposed to COVID-19 or the flu, please visit another time.

-*Note that this policy is subject to change depending on the community rate of infection and guidance from the city and county of San Francisco.
+*Note that this guidance is subject to change depending on the community rate of infection and guidance from the city and county of San Francisco.